preble/pyprocgame/docs/overview.markdown

 We've been talking about pyprocgame at a very high level, but let's get down to specifics for a moment:

 Mode objects are the building blocks of pyprocgame games.
 In pyrpocgame a mode is *a functional subset of a game that receives switch events*.
 When active, modes are organized in a queue (ModeQueue), which determines the order in which they receive switch events.
 That is, when the GameController's run\_loop() receives a switch event from the P-ROC hardware, only objects in the ModeQueue will be notified of the event.
-If you want your game to react to a switch event, one of your modes will be given that responsibility.
+If you want your game to react to a switch event, one or more of your modes must be given that responsibility.

 We subclass Mode to create our own useful modes.
 Let's look at a simple mode: